cathalnoonan/d365-pcf-imagecontrol/readme.md

 # D365 PCF - Image Control (PNG)
-## Image control for Mulitple Lines of Text fields
+## Image control for Multiple Lines of Text fields
 This control can be added as a custom control for a Multiple Lines of Text field to display the contents as an image

 <img src="./img/DragAndDropHere.png">